Policies

 Your memory travels with you.
 No lock-in.

-memnos is MIT licensed and fully self-hostable.
-Your team's knowledge graph belongs to you — not a vendor.
+memnos is Apache-2.0 licensed and fully self-hostable.
+Your team's memory store belongs to you — not a vendor.
 Export, migrate, and restore with complete fidelity.

 All edges, metadata, and provenance preserved